 Do I qualify as a transfer student?

-You need to apply as a transfer student if you have attempted four or more classes at the college level.
+You need to apply as a transfer student if you have completed four or more classes at the college level.
 Students who have taken classes for college credit while still enrolled in high school are not transfer students.

 Who transfers to SNHU?